 - Information will be provided on the importance of carefully cleaning boats, gear and other fishing equipment as part of containment. - Spread will be prevented in areas where waterweed is only found infrequently and outside its current range. - Transfer of water vessels into small water bodies of high conservation value (e.g. calcareous ponds and small lakes) will be prohibited in carefully considered cases.
-Parties such as local authorities, owners of water areas and ELY Centres may apply for restrictions on water transport in keeping with the environmental administration guidelines (in Finnish). - Responsible parties and co-operation partners: ELY Centres, Finnish Environment Institute, Metsähallitus, local authorities, commercial and recreational fishers, owners of water areas. - Schedule: continuous.
+Parties such as local authorities and ELY Centres may apply for restrictions on water transport in keeping with the environmental administration guidelines (in Finnish). - Responsible parties and co-operation partners: ELY Centres, Finnish Environment Institute, Metsähallitus, Finnish Transport and Communications Agency (Traficom), local authorities, commercial and recreational fishers, owners of water areas. - Schedule: continuous.